Forcing as a computational process: The generic multiverse

 We turn now from the grounds to the full generic multiverse.
 It is not possible to compute a listing of all the models in the generic multiverse for the simple reason that the generic multiverse is uncountable.
 Even if we restrict to extensions from just a single simple forcing, for instance the forcing to add a Cohen real, there will still be uncountably many extensions.
 Nevertheless, the \emph{computable generic multiverse} of $M$, that portion of the multiverse computable from the diagram of $M$, is close to the full multiverse in a sense we now describe.

 Usuba's result that the grounds are strongly downward directed \cite{usuba2017} implies that every model in the generic multiverse of $M$ is at most two steps away from $M$, namely it is a forcing extension of a ground of $M$.
-While we cannot in general hope that every model is computable from the elementary diagram of $M$, we can always compute a model which is a forcing extension of the same ground by the same poset.
+While we cannot in general hope that every model is computable from the elementary diagram of $M$, we can always compute a presentation of a model which is a forcing extension of the same ground by the same poset.
+Such models will necessarily satisfy the same set-theoretical formulae with parameters from $M$.

 \begin{corollary} Let $\langle\bar N,\in^{\bar N}\rangle$ be a model in the generic multiverse of $M$, where $\bar N = W[\bar G]$ for a distinguished ground $W$ of $M$ where $\bar G$ is generic over $W$ for a distinguished poset $\P$.
 Given an oracle for the full elementary diagram of $M$ there is a computable procedure to compute a $W$-generic filter $G \subseteq \P$ and decide the full elementary diagram of $N = W[G]$. \end{corollary}